What Medicare covers

 Telehealth services are billed at the same amount as in-person services.
 Medicare coinsurance and deductibles still apply, however, the federal government allows health care providers to reduce or waive cost-sharing for telehealth visits.

-Tips for keeping yourself healthy
+Tips to keep yourself healthy

 The U.S. Centers for Disease Control (CDC) (www.cdc.gov), along with the Washington state Department of Health (www.doh.wa.gov), are monitoring the situation closely.
 The best thing you can do is stay calm and follow these tips: